Ko te Ārai Waipuke

 Te Wai Takamori o Te Awa Kairangi programme aims to make Te Awa Kairangi ki Tai - Lower Hutt more connected, with improvements to the road and rail infrastructure, as well as new cycleways and pathways.

-What is Te Wai Takamori o Te Awa Kairangi?
+Te Wai Takamori o Te Awa Kairangi - a name that reflects our shared responsibility